-- i) To provide appropriate employees with cash, bank imprests or pre-paid cash cards to meet minor expenditure on behalf of the FforceChief Constable and PFCC.
-The Chief Constable shall determine reasonable petty cash limits and maintain a record of all transactions and petty cash advances made, and periodically review the arrangements for the safe custody and control of these advances. - ii) To prepare detailed financial instructions for dealing with petty cash, to be agreed with the TreasurerHead of Finance, and these shall be issued to all appropriate employees.
+- i) To provide appropriate employees with cash, bank imprests or pre-paid cash cards to meet minor expenditure on behalf of the Chief Constable.
+The Chief Constable shall determine reasonable petty cash limits and maintain a record of all transactions and petty cash advances made, and periodically review the arrangements for the safe custody and control of these advances. - ii) To prepare detailed financial instructions for dealing with petty cash, to be agreed with the PFCC's Chief Finance Officer, and issued to all appropriate employees.